Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: More Generated Images by Fast Direct for Image-Prompt Alignment Task

 \section{More Generated Images by Fast Direct for Image-Prompt Alignment Task}

 Table \ref{tab:all_prompts} shows the list the complete prompts used for each task in our image generation experiment.
-From Fig. \ref{fig:demo_baseline_1} to Fig. \ref{fig:demo_baseline_11}, we present the generated images of each algorithms over each number of batch queries for prompt 2 to 12.
-From Fig. \ref{fig:demo_32_1} to Fig. \ref{fig:demo_32_11}, we showcase the 32 randomly generated by pre-trained model followed by the resultant images guided by the Fast Direct for prompt 2 to 12.
+From Fig. \ref{fig:demo_baseline_1} to Fig. \ref{fig:demo_baseline_11}, we present the generated images of each algorithm over each number of batch queries for prompts 2 to 12.
+From Fig. \ref{fig:demo_32_1} to Fig. \ref{fig:demo_32_11}, we showcase the 32 randomly generated by the pre-trained model, followed by the resultant images guided by the Fast Direct for prompts 2 to 12.